Go Back

 Copied

-As a large heat dome builds from the Great Lakes to the northeastern United States and southeastern Canada, rounds of heavy downpours will increase the risk of dangerous flash flooding from parts of the Plains to the Upper Midwest from this weekend through early next week.
+As a large heat dome builds from the Great Lakes to the northeastern United States and southeastern Canada, rounds of heavy downpours will increase the risk of dangerous flash flooding from parts of the Plains to the Upper Midwest through early this week.

-Inches of rain are expected in two to three rounds of heavy downpours in a corridor from Kansas to Wisconsin.
+Inches of rain have already occurred within heavy downpours in a corridor from Kansas to Wisconsin.
 Significant ponding may occur on portions of major highways, segments of Interstates 35, 70, 80 and 90, causing blocked lanes and full stoppages in some areas.

 Rainfall rates will vary with each round but can reach 1 to 3 inches per hour at times, which is sufficient to trigger urban flooding in poorly drained areas and rapid rises on small streams.